netlas-io/netlas-scripts/README.md

 **Output:**

 Links to documents in the console, can be redirected to a file using output redirection (> or >>).
+***
+### Netlas company's tech profile script

+This script allows you to semi-automatically collect information about the technological profile of a company, including the services used, providers, registrars, and so on.
+You can read more [here](https://blog.netlas.io/building-tech-profile-of-a-company-f2145dedad31).

+**Usage:**

+`python3 netlas_company_tech_profile.py -i file_with_scope`

+**Additional arguments:**

+`-k/--key` - Your API key.
+The default is obtained from the OS-specific user config dir, but you can change it (input like "--key nEwKEy").

+`-s/--services` - Path to file with services list.

+**Output:**

+Summary containing all the information found.

 ## Follow us